hiconic-os/hiconic.platform.reflex/docs/notes/notes-overview.md

 ### Extension Mechanism

-An API to be used by other modules is exposed as an `RxExportContract` (which is a `WireSpace`), e.g.
+An API to be used by other modules is exposed as an `RxExportContract`, e.g.
 ```java
 public interface ImageWatermarkContract extends RxExportContract {
     ImageWatermarker imageWatermarker();